 • feeling of pressure on the chest;

-• in order to breathe the patient use skeletal muscles;
+• in order to breathe, the patient uses skeletal muscles;

-• for the convenience of breathing, the patient changes his position.
+• To make breathing easier, the patient changes position.

-Most of the disorders of the digestive system happen when in contact with food allergens.
-Allergic processes can be found over the entire surface of the gastrointestinal tract.
+Most digestive system disorders occur through contact with food allergens.
+Allergic processes can be detected throughout the entire surface of the gastrointestinal tract.
 Often, the digestive organs react to the intake of food allergens with diarrhea, vomiting and painful spasms.
-The initial link in the digestive system, the oral cavity, can also respond sharply to eating allergens.
-In this case, swelling and bouts of itching and irritation are observed in this area.
-A sore throat may appear.
+The initial part of the digestive system, the oral cavity, can also respond acutely to eating allergens.
+In this case, swelling and attacks of itching and irritation are observed in this area.
+The throat may feel sore.

-Allergic reactions provoked by the substance caused by them causes the accumulation of histamine in the gastrointestinal tract.
-This hormone enhances intestinal contractions, up to the appearance of spasms.
-A sharp contraction of the intestine causes intense pain in this area.
-Excessive contractile activity can cause food to go backwards from the stomach back into the esophagus.
-The walls of this organ are vulnerable to the acidic environment of this organ, and as a result, heartburn occurs.
+Allergic reactions provoked by the substance they cause cause the accumulation of histamine in the gastrointestinal tract.
+This hormone increases intestinal contractions, even to the point of spasms.
+A sharp contraction of the intestines causes intense pain in this area.
+Excessive contractile activity can cause food to flow backwards from the stomach back into the esophagus.
+The walls of this organ are vulnerable to the acidic environment of this organ, which results in heartburn.

-On the part of the visual system, signs of allergy are called "allergic conjunctivitis".
-This malaise is an inflammatory process that occurs on the mucous membranes of the eye.
-The most characteristic manifestation of conjunctivitis is redness of the eyes.
-This phenomenon is provoked by vasodilation, which develops when the allergen penetrates.
-This disorder is also accompanied by itching in the eyes, swelling of the eyelids, increased activity of the lacrimal glands.
+On the part of the visual system, signs of allergy are called “allergic conjunctivitis.”
+This ailment is an inflammatory process that occurs on the mucous membranes of the eye.
+The most common manifestation of conjunctivitis is redness of the eyes.
+This phenomenon is triggered by vasodilation, which develops when the allergen penetrates.
+This disorder is also accompanied by itching in the eyes, swelling of the eyelids, and increased activity of the lacrimal glands.

-The patient encounters signs of allergic rhinitis almost immediately after the allergen hits.
-This allows you to independently detect which substance causes an adverse reaction in the body.
+The patient encounters signs of allergic rhinitis almost immediately after exposure to the allergen.
+This allows you to independently discover which substance causes an adverse reaction in the body.

 Acute manifestations of allergies

-Allergic manifestations of an acute nature are allergy symptoms, which are marked by a threat to the life of the patient.
-They represent a set of disorders that have different mechanisms of development.
+Allergic manifestations of an acute nature are allergy symptoms that are marked by a threat to the patient’s life.
+They represent a collection of disorders that have different development mechanisms.
 These phenomena include: Quincke's edema, bronchial asthma, anaphylaxis.

 Quincke's edema

-Quincke's edema is an acute edematous phenomenon that affects skin tissues and mucous tissues.
-Edema has such a significant manifestation that the tissue swells to unprecedented sizes.
-There is no pain with Quincke's edema, the only thing that the patient feels is stretching of the skin in the places of its manifestation.
+Quincke's edema is an acute edematous phenomenon that affects skin and mucous tissues.
+The swelling is so significant that the tissue swells to unprecedented sizes.
+There is no pain with Quincke's edema; the only thing the patient feels is stretching of the skin in the places where it appears.

-Most often, edematous phenomena are subject to limbs, as well as the face.
-With swelling of the larynx, a potential threat to life appears.
-This is due to the blockage of oxygen supply.
-For the same reason, swelling of the tongue has a significant danger to the patient.
-With Quincke's edema, shortness of breath develops, coughing fits, the patient breathes often and with great noise.
-Initially, there is a reddening of the face, which is replaced by an equally sharply advancing pallor.
-Another dangerous accompanying element in Quincke's edema is a decrease in blood pressure.
+The limbs, as well as the face, are most often affected by edematous phenomena.
+Swelling of the larynx poses a potential threat to life.
+This is due to the blocking of oxygen supply.
+For the same reason, tongue swelling is a significant danger for the patient.
+With Quincke's edema, shortness of breath, coughing attacks develop, and the patient breathes frequently and with great noise.
+Initially, there is redness of the face, which is replaced by an equally sharp onset of pallor.
+Another dangerous concomitant element with Quincke's edema is a decrease in blood pressure.
 As a result, cardiac arrest may occur.

 Anaphylactic shock

-Anaphylaxis is an acute variant of the development of an allergic reaction that manifests itself over a short period of time.
-This is done due to the over-intensive production of a high concentration of antibodies, as a response to contact with the allergen.
-Under the action of antibodies, biologically active substances are released.
-Their impact in anaphylactic shock leads to a variety of negative transformations in the body.
+Anaphylaxis is an acute variant of the development of an allergic reaction that occurs over a short period of time.
+This is done due to the super-intensive production of a high concentration of antibodies, as a response to contact with the allergen.
+Under the influence of antibodies, biologically active substances are released.
+Their effect during anaphylactic shock leads to a variety of negative transformations in the body.
 The muscles of the larynx begin spasmodic contractions, blocking the airways.
-Another extremely dangerous phenomenon in anaphylactic shock is a large-scale edema that occurs in the skin and mucous membranes.
+Another extremely dangerous phenomenon during anaphylactic shock is large-scale swelling that occurs in the skin and mucous membranes.

 A large amount of blood leaves the internal organs and enters the peripheral tissues.
-This leads to a lack of supply of internal organs with oxygen and other nutrients.
-Often, anaphylactic shock passes along with the patient fainting, as a result of which he becomes completely helpless and unable to call an ambulance on his own.
+This leads to a lack of supply of oxygen and other nutrients to the internal organs.
+Often anaphylactic shock passes along with the patient fainting, as a result of which he becomes completely helpless and unable to independently call an ambulance.

-The insidiousness of anaphylactic shock is manifested in the fact that its appearance may not necessarily occur immediately, following contact with the allergen.
-This condition can also form several hours after the ingestion of the provoking substance.
-These substances can be components of drugs, insect venom or substances found in certain foods.
-Unlike other allergic disorders, anaphylactic shock is very difficult, with a direct threat to life.
+The insidiousness of anaphylactic shock is manifested in the fact that its appearance may not necessarily occur immediately after contact with the allergen.
+This condition can also develop several hours after the ingestion of the provoking substance.
+These substances may be components of medications, insect poison, or substances found in certain foods.
+Unlike other allergic disorders, anaphylactic shock is very severe, with a direct threat to life.
 However, with competent medical care, which was provided with the required haste, the patient can be saved.

-People who are prone to anaphylactic shock should avoid contact with the allergen as much as possible, be aware of the signs of its onset and carry a medical emergency kit with them.
+People prone to anaphylactic shock need to avoid contact with the allergen as much as possible, know the signs of its onset and have an emergency medical kit with them.

 Signs of anaphylactic shock

-Anaphylaxis can take place with an unequal degree of intensity, and therefore with a different severity for the patient.
-Moreover, its manifestations can also vary.
+Anaphylaxis can occur with varying degrees of intensity, and therefore with varying severity for the patient.
+Moreover, its manifestations may also vary.

-With mild anaphylactic shock, the first manifestation is the appearance of a feeling of weakening, migraine attacks, an increase in body temperature, the skin becomes warm to the touch, and the heartbeat accelerates.
+With mild anaphylactic shock, the first manifestation is a feeling of weakness, migraine attacks, increased body temperature, the skin becomes warm to the touch, and the heartbeat accelerates.

 • Average degree

-During an average degree of anaphylactic shock, its symptoms include: the appearance of angioedema, weakness accompanied by panic attacks, fog before the eyes.
-The patient notes a violation of the heartbeat and a decrease in blood pressure.
-Another heart symptom at this stage is the appearance of intense pain in the chest.
-Often the patient hears background noise and crackling, while pain is present in the ears.
+During moderate anaphylactic shock, its symptoms include: the appearance of angioedema, weakness accompanied by panic attacks, and fog before the eyes.
+The patient notes an irregular heartbeat and a decrease in blood pressure.
+Another heart symptom at this stage is the appearance of intense pain in the chest area.
+Often the patient hears background noise and crackling, and there is pain in the ears.

 • Severe degree

-In a severe degree, there is a rapid development of manifestations that are dangerous for the patient: blood pressure drops rapidly, the body and face turn pale, blue appears on the extremities, pupils dilate, and breathing is blocked.
+In severe cases, there is a rapid development of manifestations that are dangerous for the patient: blood pressure quickly drops, the body and face turn pale, blue discolorations appear on the extremities, pupils dilate, and breathing is blocked.
 The patient may faint or be in a pre-fainting state.

-For any manifestations of anaphylactic shock, regardless of the severity, it is necessary to call an ambulance.
-In case of cardiac arrest, it is necessary to take emergency therapy measures in order to prevent cardiac collapse.
-Remember that anaphylactic shock is most common in people with food, drug, and insect allergies.
+For any manifestations of anaphylactic shock, regardless of severity, you must call an ambulance.
+In case of cardiac arrest, emergency treatment measures must be taken to prevent cardiac collapse.
+Remember that people with food, drug, and insect allergies are most likely to experience anaphylactic shock.

 CATEGORIES